davidaherron/injoy/content/blog/2020-03-19-super-duper-new-post.md

 Continue to develop your sense of self.

-Realize the impact male role models have made in your life and how it has shaped your PAST behaviors - and release those that do not serve and love you, for they are not true!
+Understand the impact role models have made in your life and how it has shaped your PAST behaviors - and just release those that do not serve and love you!

 Explore the possibility in teaching others.
 LET GO of boundaries that are preventing you from doing so.